Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints from self-consistent non-LTE modeling: Conclusions

-In this paper we present the self-consistent hydrodynamic non-LTE models of the extended atmosphere with the balance of radial forces in the stellar wind taken into account.
-These models allowed us to obtain reliable estimates of the fundamental parameters of Var~2.
-The obtained values of the mass $M_* \approx 23\,M_\odot$, luminosity $L=6.5\times10^5\,L_\odot$ and the hydrogen abundance on the surface ${\rm X}_{\rm H}\approx43\%$ are in good agreement with a star with an initial mass $M_{\rm init}=50\,M_\odot$ and an age $t_{\rm age}\approx5.0\times 10^6\,$years.
-This point on the evolutionary trajectory corresponds to the transition of evolved massive stars ($T_{\rm eff}\approx10\,$kK) to the Wolf-Rayet phase.
+The current research presents the first self-consistent non-LTE spectral modeling of a confirmed LBV, using Var\,2 as a case study.
+This LBV remains in a "dormant"{} state, showing no notable photometric variability for the past several decades following a gradual decline in brightness after its peak in the 1920s.
+Given the limited sample of LBVs with reliably determined parameters, this study represents a significant advancement in the understanding nature of LBVs and similar evolved massive stars.

-The optical depth of the wind $\tau_{\rm W}=\int_{r_{\rm c}}^\infty \kappa_{\rm F} \rho \, {\rm d}r$ in the self-consistent model of the extended atmosphere of Var~2 is at the level of $\tau_{\rm W}\approx 2$, which indicates that the wind has already passed the transition phase and in the present state is closer to the winds of late-WN stars than O-stars \citep{Lamers2002, Vink2011, Bestenlehner2014}.
-As shown by \cite{Vink2012}, the mass loss rate $\dot{M}_{\rm trans}$ corresponding to the transit from O- to WR-stars can be determined from the relationship between the wind efficiency parameter $\eta$ and the transition optical depth $\tau_{\rm W}=1$:
+The values of the current mass $M_* \approx 23\,M_\odot$, luminosity $L=6.5\times10^5\,L_\odot$ and the hydrogen abundance on the surface ${\rm X}_{\rm H}\approx43\%$, obtained for Var\,2 during modeling, match a star with the initial mass $M_{\rm init}\approx50\,M_\odot$ and age $t_{\rm age}\approx4.4\,$Myr.
+This point on the evolutionary trajectory corresponds to the transition of evolved massive star to the Wolf-Rayet phase, which agrees with the classical Conti scenario.
+Furthermore, the wind properties of Var\,2 also confirm its intermediate evolutionary state.
+The age of Var\,2 is consistent with ejection from a cluster $\sim$100 pc away, but the statistics of its stellar environment suggest it instead formed in a local low-populated group.